 Let me jump to about 1637 AD for another example of the pottiness of Philosophy: ‘Cogito ergo Sum’ – ‘I think, therefore I am’ – wrote Descartes.
 Descartes couldn’t convince himself he existed till it occurred to him that he was thinking!
 Therefore he must exist!
 Did he really think as an adult person that he couldn’t believe he existed until the logic of words proved it?

-But, he later changed his mind completely, and said he could after all trust his senses that he exists, and discarded Cogito ergo sum! (see Descartes 2 on this site.)
-He is famous for Cogito but he discarded it.
+But he later changed his mind completely, and said he could after all trust his senses that he exists, and discarded Cogito ergo sum! (see Descartes 2 on this site.)

 His initial argument that he can’t trust his senses because they had sometimes let him down (see below), is feeble.
 And his later proof that God exists, derived from Anselm, is even more so, see here.
 That God exists leads to the conclusion that he can trust the senses that He gave him.
 It is a litany of silliness of argument.